Showcases

 GREAT RESPONSES

-Like I’ve mentioned, the showcases have gotten great responses from participants AND audience.
+Like I’ve mentioned, the showcases have gotten great responses from participants and audience.
 The booking director at Don’t Tell Mama frequently comes to them, and says they are quite enjoyable.
 He’s also remarked on the incredible talent level.
-So, in conclusion, I think that Seth’s Talent Showcase is a win-win-win situation for everyone involved.
+So, in conclusion, I think that Seth’s Cabaret Showcases are a win-win-win situation for everyone involved.

 AUDIENCE ETIQUETTE

 For those of you who have done a regular set, I offer extended sets – that is you sing 4 songs and bring 12 people (and owe at most $200).
-I only open this up to people who have gone through showcases before or come with a very solid recommendation, b/c if someone flakes, I am out $200.
 The extended sets are a great way to workshop a full show, as well as a great evening for serious industry invitation.
+I also offer different levels of co-producing contracts for those who are ready to do a full show, or to do a full show with their friends!
+Many people who have started in my cabarets have gone to produce their own series, and I take great pride in that fact.

 VIDEOING YOUR SET

-In addition included in the price, I will provide you with a video of your set – edited and ready to upload on the YouTube!
-The videos are recorded in HD 1080p.
+In addition included in the price, I provide a video of your set, edited and ready to upload on the YouTube on Instagram!
+The videos are recorded in 4K, as of 2026.
 Please note that since the video is included and inexpensive, sometimes it is not perfect.
 Servers may get in the way, the audience may talk during your set (even though I’ve asked the performers to remind them they shouldn’t) and the camera might get fuzzy if the view gets disrupted.
-Unfortunately, there is absolutely nothing I can do about these situations, as that is what happens when you try to film a cabaret, but I did just get a fancy new tripod which has helped.
-After the show, you will receive an MP4 file via WeTransfer.com.
-I do not give you a DVD or post it for you.
+Unfortunately, there is absolutely nothing I can do about these situations, as that is what happens when you try to film a cabaret.
+A few hours after the show, you will receive an MP4 file via WeTransfer.com.
 Please note the files are rather large, and you ideally should download them on a computer and then back them up to a separate hard drive.
+I only save them for about a month.

 PREPARATION

 As Benjamin Franklin once said: “By failing to prepare, you are preparing to fail.”
 Please pick your songs before the week of.
 Please learn your lyrics well enough that you don’t go up on them.
-It is embarrassing to you, and to me if you do.
-So if you need more rehearsal, please don’t be cheap and hire me for a private session.
-If you do go up, please do not turn to me and act like it – just start from wherever you want, and I will jump to that point.
+If you need more rehearsal, please hire me for a private session.
+If you do go up on lyrics, just start from wherever you want, and I will jump to that point.
+(You can always just post the highlights of the song, so always keep going!)

-Finally, to avoid owing me money, you should make sure you have 5 people coming — that means you should try to confirm 10 b/c 50% flake!
-And if 10 come, then you get on the gold star list, which is what I use to fill last minute, pre-paid for slots.
+Finally, to avoid owing me money, you should make sure you have 6 people coming — that means you should try to confirm 12 since 50% flake!
+And if more than 6 come, then you get on the gold star list, which is what I use to fill last minute, pre-paid for slots.
 Start marketing the show NOW.
 Do not wait to the week before.
-If you think there’s any chance you won’t have 5 people, please bring cash or be prepared to Venmo before you leave the building so I don’t have to chase you don’t for the next few weeks.
+If you think there’s any chance you won’t have 6 people, please bring cash or be prepared to Venmo or Zelle before you leave the building.

 QUESTIONS?